 V. Adoption of Faculty-Developed Course Materials

-A. A college employee who has developed instructional materials shall inform the discipline or program chair and division director and adhere to 6.09 Intellectual Property Policy and 6.10 Reproduction of Copyrighted Materials, including definitions of independent works, College-supported works, Central Piedmont Services Corporation, contractual agreements, issues related to royalties, reimbursement, property rights, reproduction of copyrighted materials, descriptions of instructional materials for which royalties are earned, those for which no royalty or other fee is paid to the faculty, and all other related Central Piedmont policies.
+- A college employee who has developed instructional materials shall inform the discipline or program chair and division director and adhere to Policy 6.09: Intellectual Property and Policy 6.10: Reproduction of Copyrighted Materials, including definitions of independent works, College-supported works, Central Piedmont Services Corporation, contractual agreements, issues related to royalties, reimbursement, property rights, reproduction of copyrighted materials, descriptions of instructional materials for which royalties are earned, those for which no royalty or other fee is paid to the faculty, and all other related Central Piedmont policies.

-B. A college employee who has developed independent works, such as course materials for which he/she receives royalties or profits from the sale of the course materials, or is the family member of the author of those materials, shall make a conflict of interest declaration to the discipline or program chair, division director, and dean and be excluded from the selection process.
-Employees must be in full compliance with 4.40 Conflict of Interest Policy.
+- A college employee who has developed independent works, such as course materials for which he/she receives royalties or profits from the sale of the course materials, or is the family member of the author of those materials, shall make a conflict of interest declaration to the discipline or program chair, division director, and dean, and be excluded from the selection process.
+Employees must be in full compliance with Policy 4.40: Conflict of Interest.

 VI.
 Course Materials Adoption and the Central Piedmont Bookstore

-B. The chosen course materials, including the edition if applicable, shall be reported to the Central Piedmont Bookstore textbook manager one semester in advance, following the course materials requisition instructions.
+- The chosen course materials, including the edition (if applicable), shall be reported to the Central Piedmont Bookstore textbook manager one semester in advance following the bookstore course materials requisition instructions.

 VII.
 Guidelines for Reproduction of Materials

-A. A faculty member who has developed course materials for reproduction, with approval of the discipline or program chair and division director, and in compliance with 6.09 Intellectual Property Policy and 6.10 Reproduction of Copyrighted Materials, shall have these materials reproduced by the bookstore and sold by the bookstore to students according to the following guidelines:
+A faculty member who has developed course materials for reproduction, with approval of the discipline or program chair and division director, and in compliance with Policy 6.09: Intellectual Property and Policy 6.10: Reproduction of Copyrighted Materials, shall have these materials reproduced by the bookstore and sold by the bookstore to students according to the following guidelines:

-D. The textbook manager must have ten weeks advance notice if the reproducible instructional material is to replace another publication as a course requirement.
+- The textbook manager must have 10 weeks advance notice if the reproducible instructional material is to replace another publication as a course requirement.
 Advance notice of six weeks is necessary if the material will merely supplement an existing publication.